 Gives you the ability to choose which sort buttons you’d like to include.
 You can choose from: ascending, descending and random.

-Enabling this feature lets you to include buttons that allow the visitor to show the Sort Items as either a list or in its original masonry style layout.
+Sort includes buttons that allow the visitor to show the Sort Items as either a list or in its original masonry style layout.

 Set the text for the More and Less buttons when making use of the Collapsable Content features found in the individual Sort Item child stacks.

 You will set the filters that apply to this individual Sort Item in this field.
 You may use more than one per item.
 All filter names are separated by spaces, not commas.

 Here you can assign a numerical value to the Sort Item child stack.
 The contents of the Sort stack can be sorted based on this value.

 You can assign a category name to this individual Sort Item child stack.
 The contents of the Sort stack can be sorted based on this category name.
 You may use just one category name per Sort Item child stack.